Modern Christian Christmas Traditions

 Pine trees are the most common with a complete set of needles at Christmas.

-Using pine trees at Christmas is a natural choice and has been the tradition.
+Using pine trees at Christmas is a natural choice and has been a tradition for many years.

-A star at the top of the tree.
+A star is placed at the top of the tree.

 -